Labs & musings

 Select ‘Custom Services’ when asked which combination of services to install.
 A new menu will appear.
 Select every service type except for isilon, key-value store indexer, solr (at least in our case i.e. choose depending on your needs):

 Now it’s time to Customize Role Assignments.

 Here we assign which hosts will be management nodes (NameNode) and which will be workers (DataNode).
-In our case clouderam01/02 are primary/secondary NameNode and the others are DataNodes.
+In our case clouderam01/02 are primary/secondary NameNode and others are DataNodes.
 Most of the services are divided between NameNodes.
-Usually when host is not assigned (e.g. Kafka MirrorMaker) we left it empty as it is.
+Usually were host is not assigned (e.g. Kafka MirrorMaker) we left it empty as it is.

 The result looks like this:

 And in ‘View By Host’:

 On the next screen choose ‘Use Embedded Database’, Test Connection and Continue.